subngrill/.github/profile/README.md

 - **LinkedIn**: [Sub N Grill](https://www.linkedin.com/company/subngrill) 🔗
 - **YouTube**: [Sub N Grill](https://www.youtube.com/@SubNGrill) ▶️

-## 📝 License

-All projects in this repository are licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-Thank you for your interest and happy coding! 🚀

 ---

 Feel free to tweak this further if needed, and let me know if there’s anything else you’d like to adjust!